BigMassive/CONCRETE/site_content/foundation_and_services/the_concrete_stack/trusted_hardware.md

 Hardware can never be fully trusted - this isn't a binary trusted / un-trusted thing - this is about risk (again).

+Add a section about FPGAs / FPGA-like things.

 Is it what I think it is?

 Has it been tampered with?